 Cathy Lemons is blues singer, songwriter, short story writer, & recording artist.
 Originally from Texas she now lives in San Francisco.

-She is the co-leader of The Lucky Losers, a national touring band that has released 4 albums in the last 6 years.
-The Lucky Losers are winners of the 2019 Independent Blues Award for Best Blues Soul Artist.
+She is the co-leader of The Lucky Losers, a national touring band that has released 5 albums in the last 10 years, and about to release a 6th in 2025.

 2020 WINNER / HONORABLE MENTION / INTERNATIONAL SONGWRITING COMPETITION – Godless Land